Oshan96/monkey-dl/README.md

 Let's try it!

+> Note : There was a bug in v0.0.2-alpha release regarding this solution, so please download v0.0.3-alpha

 > Assumptions : let's assume you want to download bleach episodes as in the previous question

 Steps :